syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 ## Level based styling

-The TreeView allows you to customize the style of the TreeViewItem based on different levels by using the IValueConverter.
+The TreeView allows you to customize the style of the `TreeViewItem` based on different levels by using the `IValueConverter`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}